STEM SHOWCASE: Instructions / PROCEDURES

 - Each participant will also be assigned a number representing the order in which projects will be judged.

 - Each participant will have their own table, with a black tablecloth.
 This table can be decorated any way your child wishes.
 You can put anything on the table that does not stain.
-If you think something might stain, then please put down a protective cover such as a plastic sheet or canvas, etc.
+If you think something might stain, then please put down a protective cover such as a plastic sheet or canvas, etc (please notify us in your registration if you have special project considerations).

 The Showcase

-- Before and/or after their turn, participants can either choose to stay at their table and answer any further questions from show attendees, or they can leave their table to watch the next showcase, get food, etc.
+- Before and/or after the judges review their table, participants can either choose to stay at their table, or they can leave their table to see other tables, get food, etc.

 - Organizers will announce the showcase numbers that are up next, and at that time we need all participants in that group to be ready with their presentations.